83rz18/rzFitness/README.md

 # rzFitness
-This is a web app that will perform computation tasks for a personal fitness trainer.
+##A web app that will perform the computation tasks of a personal fitness trainer.